PNC Bank student loan refinancing review

 First, am I eligible?

-- Satisfactory credit
+- Have satisfactory credit

 - Be a US citizen or permanent resident

 While PNC Bank offers the option of bringing on a cosigner, you still need to meet these eligibility requirements on your own to qualify.
+But you don’t necessarily need a degree to qualify.

 How does refinancing with PNC Bank work?